Excel Linear Interpolation

 Similarly, we can find out the number of sales in that year by forecasting between the points that are given.

-- Linear Interpolation in Excel is the least accurate method but it is fast and accurate if the table values are closely spaced.
+- It is the least accurate method but it is fast and accurate if the table values are closely spaced.